Edited: May 1, 2023

 Spoonflower Marketing team member Kristina and her niece with matching tie dye bandanas

-Ace from Spoonflower’s sewing team had the brilliant idea to add color to black line art designs from our Marketplace by tie-dying the fabric.
+Spoonflower team member Ace had the brilliant idea to add color to black line patterns from our Marketplace by tie-dying the fabric.
 We’ve tested the process and are excited to share the results with this tie-dye bandana DIY project!

 We’ll show you how to best tie-dye your fabric and then how to use your tie-dyed fabric to make a sewn or no-sew bandana.
 Everyone in the family—kids, adults and even pets—can show off their unique style.